hoangduytran/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

   and the Image Editor is already switched to Paint mode.
 - In the 3D Viewport, select Texture Paint Mode from the mode selector in the header, and you can paint directly onto the mesh.
-- In the Image Editor, switch the mode to Paint (shown to the right).
+- In the Image Editor, switch the mode to Paint (shown in the image to the right).

 .. figure:: /images/sculpt-paint_texture-paint_introduction_paint-mode.png
+   :align: right

    Enabling Paint mode.